Reimagining Education: A School of Wellbeing

-Over the years, we have reached 180 school communities across 9 countries, empowering 7,500 educators, 75,000 students, and 249,000 families.
+Over the years, we have reached 180 school communities across 10 countries, empowering 7,500 educators, 75,000 students, and 249,000 families.
 It transforms education into a space where teachers and students flourish together, sending ripples of resilience and inspiration far beyond the classroom.

-Schools Of Wellbeing
+Schools of Wellbeing Video Series:

 9. Schools of Wellbeing - Grenada Elementary (Siskiyou County, California)